 32nd Annual Island Fest Poster Artist

-Presented by the Islamorada Chamber of Commerce, the two-day festival will offer live music, gourmet cuisine, vintage cars and plenty of fine art.
-The festival takes place on Saturday and Sunday, March 24 and March 25, 2018, at Founders Park.
+Presented by the Islamorada Chamber of Commerce, the two-day Island Fest will offer live music, gourmet cuisine, vintage cars, and plenty of fine art and crafts.
+The festival takes place on Saturday and Sunday, March 23 & 24, at Founders Park.